BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • Make sure you know when the last shuttle leaves the Temple of Sinawava, and make sure you catch a shuttle BEFORE that time, in case the last one fills up before you can board it.
 If you miss the last shuttle, you will have to walk 7 or 8 miles out of the canyon.

-Always remember to check the official park website before your trip to double check the dates and times of shuttle operation.
+Always remember to check the official park website before your trip to double-check the dates and times of the shuttle operation.
 Here is a link to Zion’s official shuttle page.

 There Are Nine Stops on the Zion Shuttle